snel-repo/autolfads/docs/run_params.md

 <pre><code>name = 'tut_run'
 </code></pre>

-These changes to the script are necessary to link AutoLFADS to your data.
+These changes to the script are necessary to link AutoLFADS or RADICaL to your data.
 However, there is also a variety of HPs in this script whose intial values, range of variance, and manner of pertubation by PBT can be edited.
 For information on explaining the various HPs and how to edit their initial values and ranges, go to the [modifying HPs](../runAddInfo) section in the Additional Information section.

 You can save your changes and exit your text editor.